 That’s where a registered dietitian or nutritionist comes in.
-Seeing someone trained in nutrition, and who has experience helping others with your particular concerns (e.g., sports nutrition or diabetes prevention), can help you meet your goals and ensure that your eating plan is in fact healthy.
+Seeing someone trained in nutrition, and who has experience helping others with your particular concerns (e.g., sports nutrition or diabetes prevention), can help you meet your goals and ensure your eating plan is in fact healthy.

 When it comes down to it, “they all do the same thing, which is tell you how to eat,” says Denis Faye, Executive Director of Nutrition for Beachbody.

 That said, their education and approach to dispensing that guidance varies.
-To ensure that you get advice that’s healthy and helps you reach your goals, use the guide below to compare a dietitian vs. nutritionist vs. holistic nutritionist.
+To ensure you get advice that’s healthy and helps you reach your goals, use the guide below to compare a dietitian vs. nutritionist vs. holistic nutritionist.

 What Is a Registered Dietitian Nutritionist?